CafeVariomeUoL/cv2-docs/Writerside/topics/install.md

-# HOW TO INSTALL IT
+# How to Install Cafe Variome

 # System Requirements